fiberize/fiberize/README.md

 int main() {
     // The FiberSystem by default will create an OS thread for each CPU core we have.
     // After initializing the system, we fiberize the current thread.
 This means it will
-    // be able to communicate with real fibers.
+    // be able to start and communicate with fibers.
     FiberSystem system;
-    FiberRef self = system.fiberize();
+    system.fiberize();

     // A fiber can be created from any function, lambda or function object.
 The fiber(...)
     // function returns a Builder, which is used to configure the fiber and start it.